ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/conditions/WouldASmootherRecoveryHelp.rst

 WouldASmootherRecoveryHelp
 ==========================

-Checks if the active controller server error code is UNKNOWN, TIMEOUT, FAILED_TO_SMOOTH_PATH, or SMOOTHED_PATH_IN_COLLISION.
+Checks if the active smoother server error code is UNKNOWN, TIMEOUT, FAILED_TO_SMOOTH_PATH, or SMOOTHED_PATH_IN_COLLISION.

 If the active error code is a match, the node returns ``SUCCESS``.
 Otherwise, it returns ``FAILURE``.